isuvo/isuvo/README.md

 - 🔭 I’m currently working on **Blockchain technology and Pyhton**

-- 🌱 I’m currently learning **Data visualization and AI in developers perspective**
+- 🌱 I’m currently learning **Bert: Transformer models to do supervised learning and improve performance**

-- 👯 I’m looking to collaborate on **AI automatic code analysis and refactoring project**
+- 👯 Happy to collaborate on **AI automatic code analysis and refactoring**

-- 🤝 I’m looking for help with **ML and Deep Learning**
+- 🤝 Appreciate help with **ML and Deep Learning**

 - 👨‍💻 All of my projects are available at [https://github.com/isuvo](https://github.com/isuvo)

-- 📝 I regularly write articles on [https://suvobgd.wordpress.com/](https://suvobgd.wordpress.com/)
+- 📝 I occasionally write articles on [https://suvobgd.wordpress.com/](https://suvobgd.wordpress.com/)

-- 💬 Ask me about **.NET, Azure DevOps, MSSQL Server, JS, System design**
+- 💬 you can ask me about **.NET, Azure DevOps, MSSQL Server, JS frameworks, OWASP, Migration, System architecture and design**

-- 📫 How to reach me **email.suvo@googlemail.com**
+- 📫 How to reach me **isuvo@outlook.com**

 - 📄 Know about my experiences [https://isuvo.github.io/resume/](https://isuvo.github.io/resume/)